 When someone else causes your burn injury, you have the right to demand compensation.
 However, Florida limits the amount of time you can file a claim for damages.
 The statute of limitations for bodily injury claims is four years.

 If you don’t file your claim within four years of your accident, you won’t be able to get the money you deserve.
-You can make sure that your claim is filed on time by contacting Lavent Law immediately after your accident.
+You can make sure that your claim is filed on time by contacting Lavent Law, P.A. immediately after your accident.

-Speak with a Miami Burn Injury Attorney Today
+Speak with a Miami Personal Injury Attorney Today

 Call us today to schedule a free case evaluation.
 We are here to help you navigate this difficult and painful time.